sagar-viradiya/koreography/README.md

 ## Contribution

 This is the early preview and unfortunately it is not ready to accept any contribution yet.
 Once this is stable enough contribution guidelines will be updated here.
+Meanwhile feel free to start [GitHub Discussions](https://github.com/sagar-viradiya/koreography/discussions) for feature request and improvements.

 ## License